-On the beaches of sunny California, everybody looks like they just got off the set of a major television production.
+On the beaches of sunny California , everybody looks like they just got off the set of a major television production.
 Instead of watching all those beautiful bodies playing on the beach, oh, how I wish I could be one.
-That’s what has been on my mind ever since I arrived in Santa Monica for the one week of vacation I get off from work.
+That’s what has been on my mind ever since I arrived in Santa Monica for my two week vacation I get off from work.
 The beaches in Santa Monica were filled with Bay Watch wannabes with their perfect, tanned, physically fit bodies.

 As I passed by a surf board store window, I caught a glance of my reflection, and all I could think of was how I’d wished I hadn’t made the mistake of window shopping in front of a surf board store whose windows reflected like a mirror.
 When I saw my reflection, I knew I had to take action.
 I looked like I was carrying a fanny pack around my stomach, with a bowling ball inside, and one on my butt as well.
 That didn’t seem to help my on-going low self-esteem.